DrSchwad/DrSchwad.github.io/_posts/2019-08-06-z2-space-xor-trick.md

 ---

-If you'd like to solve the problem first, then pause and try it before reading on further.
+If you'd like to solve the problem first, then kindly pause and try it before reading on further.

 Since the number of different possible masks were just $70$ in the previous problem, we had been able to use dynamic programming for checking all possible xors.
 But what if the constraint was much bigger, say $10^5.$ That is when we can use Part $2$ of this technique, which, in some cases, works even when the queries are online.